 You Start The Process

-If you are looking forward to the 2021 Lecture and Prize, as we are already at the trust, write a short (maximum 1000 word) but persuasive description of why the individual, group or organisation is suitable to follow Christopher Stacey of Unlock (above) as a winner of the Longford Prize.
+The 2023 Longford Prize will be presented at our annual Longford Lecture in November.
+To have a say in the result, write a short (maximum 1000 word) but persuasive description of why the individual, group or organisation is suitable to follow Christopher Stacey of Unlock (above) as a winner of the Longford Prize.
 Include details of scale, of geographical spread, and of rates of successful outcomes.
-All nominees must having been worked in the field of prison reform in 2020 (when Covid caused the cancellation of our Lecture and Prize) or 2021.
-Nominations for the 2021 Prize must arrive by October 29, 2021 at office@longfordtrust.org or by post to Longford Trust, PO Box 72887, London N2 2FG.
+All nominees must having been worked in the field of prison reform in 2023.
+Nominations for the 2024 Prize must arrive by October 21, 2024 at office@longfordtrust.org or by post to Longford Trust, PO Box 72887, London N2 2FG.

 Additional Endorsements